temporalio/documentation-samples-go/sessions/README.md

 go run sessions/gateway/main_dacx.go
 ```

-4. Either in your browser, or via curl command hit `http://localhost:8091/start`
+4. Either in your browser or via a cURL command, go to `http://localhost:8091/start`.